St John the Baptist's Church, Allington: Interior

 Inside the church, the wall of the nave is rendered and colour-washed; it has a 19th-century wagon roof.
-The interior of the chancel has stencil and freehand decoration executed in 1876 by Heaton, Butler and Bayne.
-This is in memory of Revd Fulwar William Fowle, rector of the church for over 60 years.
+The interior of the chancel has stencil and freehand decoration executed in 1876 by Heaton, Butler and Bayne in memory of Revd Fulwar William Fowle, rector of the church for over 60 years.
 The chancel is floored with encaustic tiles.
 It contains a sedilia and a piscina.
 The stained glass in the east window is also by Heaton, Butler and Bayne, and depicts the Crucifixion.

 The font dates from the 19th century and is a replica of the 12th-century original; its pyramidal pierced cover is from the 17th century.
 The pulpit is in oak, and dates from the 19th century.
-There are two pews dating from the 16th-17th century, and later pews designed to match them.
+There are two pews from the 16th-17th century, and later pews designed to match them.
 In the porch is an oak churchwardens' coffer from the 16th-17th century with three locks, and a stool dating from the 17th century.

-External features
+Churchyard

 In the churchyard are two structures that have also been listed at Grade II.
-One of these is a pair of limestone coffin tombs dating from the 18th century, one of them inscribed with the date 1728; the date on the other is illegible.
-The other listing covers two chest tombs dating from the early 19th century.
+One is a pair of limestone coffin tombs from the 18th century, one of them inscribed with the date 1728; the date on the other is illegible.
+The other listing covers two chest tombs from the early 19th century.

 Austen connection

 A forerunner of Revd Fulwar William Fowle was Revd Thomas Fowle, vicar between 1793 and 1797, who was engaged to Cassandra Austen, sister of Jane, but who died before he could marry her.
-Fowle died of yellow fever in the West Indies, trying to raise sufficient funds for their marriage.
+Fowle died of yellow fever in the West Indies while trying to raise sufficient funds for their marriage.